Game Information - Erie SeaWolves vs. Harrisburg Senators

 • Discuss this story on the Double-A Northeast League message board...

-- Cleveland Indian Ernie Clement to Rehab Saturday at Canal Park - Akron RubberDucks
+- Cleveland Indians Roberto Pérez, Ernie Clement Continue Rehabs Sunday at Canal Park - Akron RubberDucks

+- Today's Sea Dogs and Fisher Cats Games Canceled - Portland Sea Dogs

+- Sunday's Fisher Cats - Sea Dogs Doubleheader Canceled - New Hampshire Fisher Cats

 - Game Information - Erie SeaWolves vs. Harrisburg Senators - Erie SeaWolves